raii-x/fractone-manual/docs/updates.en.md

 * 2024/6/24
     * Added track mute and solo functions to the sequencer
+    * Changed so that note-off is performed as it was before the 2024/6/23 update, when note-off is at the following positions
+        * The end position of the previously played pattern when the next pattern is played
+        * The end position of the loop when returning from the loop end position to the loop start position
 * 2024/6/23
     * The playback position is now synchronized with the person who joined after the sequencer playback
     * For LFOs with Trigger turned off, the phase is reset when the sequencer is played from the beginning, and the phase is set so that when the sequencer is played from the middle, the phase is the same as when it was played from the beginning